Eloy Jiménez Player Props: White Sox vs. Yankees

-On Monday, Eloy Jimenez (.257 on-base percentage in past 10 games, 60 points below season-long percentage) and the Chicago White Sox play the New York Yankees, whose starting pitcher will be Gerrit Cole.
-First pitch is at 8:10 PM ET.
+Eloy Jimenez -- with a slugging percentage of .219 in his past 10 games (including no home runs) -- will be in action for the Chicago White Sox against the New York Yankees, with Clarke Schmidt on the mound, on August 8 at 8:10 PM ET.

 Eloy Jiménez Game Info & Props vs. the Yankees